fpedd/ees-pees/UserGuide.md

 This is a sample of figure when comparing serveral models.
 [figure]
 #### Webots continuous environment
+Run `UseMe/model_application_continuous_world.ipynb` to applicate a model in Webots continuous environment.
 The setup is similar with the application in Webots grid environment.
 You can follow the guide in Webots grid environment except:
 * `config.sim_step_every_x`, balabalabala
 * `config.relative_action`
 * `config.direction_type`